Ashu-14-oct/students-manager/README.md

 # skillTest
 created an interface for the employees of this company to fill in the data into the database and then download it in CSV format.

+Use 'npm install' to install the required libraries.